 A review of the grow-your-own microgreens kit from Hamama!
 Fool-proof, indoor growing kit that you just need to water once, and harvest in 7-10 days.
 With seed quilt options of Peppery Arugula, Fragrant Fenugreek, Earthy Clover, Zesty Mix, Sweet Wheatgrass, Energizing Kale, Super Salad Mix, Spicy Daikon Radish, Refreshing Cabbage, and Hearty Broccoli, you can always have microgreens on hand for every meal!

 Ready to buy and don't need to see the review?
-My readers can use the code TRIALANDEATER at checkout to get a special 15% off your order at Hamama.com! (affiliate link)
+My readers can click here to get a special 15% off your order at Hamama.com by using the code TRIALANDEATER at checkout!

 What are Microgreens?